JonasKVJ/Perform-File-Operations-Ruby/README.md

       the desired path where .txt files can be created.
 Warning: Creating more than thousand text files could freeze up the       system.
    - Edit where it says `createFiles(src, 10)` and replace 10 with the desired number of text files to be created.
    - Lastly, run the program with `Ruby createFiles.rb`
-5) Open Terminal or the Windows/Linux equivalent, and type `Ruby fileOperations.rb`; then simply follow the instructions
+5) Open Terminal or the Windows/Linux equivalent, type `cd <replace this with the path of fileOperations.rb>` and type `Ruby fileOperations.rb`; then simply follow the instructions.